Official-Codaisseur-Graduate/calendar-api-server/README.md

    If you forgot your service account email, which is not the same as the email your create yourself. go to IAM service          accounts at console.cloud.google.com.
 13. Go to your Google calendar and create some test events.

+If you are going to use this gmail address to send verification emails, you also need to perform the following steps.
+   (For now you will.
+Hopefully, you can figure out a better method to send your email.)

+14. Click on your google profile icon in the top right, and click on Google-account.
+15. Click on Security on the bar at the top of the page.
+16. Scroll down to Access for less secure apps, and click Enable Access.
+Then enable the access.

 Step B: Set up Backend

 1. Set up a database with docker at port 5432 with password secret: